avito-tech/avito-android/docs/content/posts/open-source-introduction.md

 # Open source: CI/CD and test infrastructure for Android

-Avito.ru is the biggest Russian classified.
+Avito.ru is the second biggest classified in the world.
 We have moved our Android infrastructure into open source: Gradle plugins, emulators, and test libraries.
 [Our code](https://github.com/avito-tech/avito-android) will be useful in automating CI/CD and will also facilitate the coding and support of autotests.